Causal Finite-Tick Dynamics as a Resolution of the Classical Radiation Reaction Problem

-A pragmatic resolution was introduced by Landau and Lifshitz \citep{Landau1989}, who reduced the order of the ALD equation by substituting the derivative of the Lorentz force for the derivative of acceleration.
-The resulting Landau--Lifshitz (LL) equation is free of runaways and pre-acceleration, and agrees with all present experiments provided radiation reaction is a small perturbation to the external force.
-This prescription has become the de facto standard in plasma and laser physics \citep{DiPiazza2012,Kravets2013,Hadad2010,Burton2014}.
-Nevertheless, LL is not derived from first principles but rather constructed as a reduction-of-order approximation.
-Its physical mechanism is obscured by the introduction of the near-field Schott energy, which functions as a hidden reservoir ensuring global conservation but with no direct physical observability \citep{Spohn2000,Ford1991,Ford1993}.
-Formally, a charge with acceleration $\mathbf{a}$ radiates (nonrelativistic Larmor) power $P_{\mathrm{rad}}=\dfrac{q^{2}a^{2}}{6\pi\varepsilon_{0}c^{3}}$, with $a^{2}\LyXThinSpace\equiv\mathbf{a}\cdot\mathbf{a}\LyXThinSpace$.
-The AL equation $m\,\mathbf{a}=\mathbf{F}_{\mathrm{ext}}+m\,\tau_{0}\,\dot{\mathbf{a}}$ with $\tau_{0}=\dfrac{2}{3}\dfrac{q^{2}}{4\pi\varepsilon_{0}mc^{3}}$ leads directly to runaway and pre-acceleration pathologies; in covariant form this is the ALD equation \citep{PAMDirac1938}: Here $q$ and $m$ are the particle\textquoteright s charge and mass, $\varepsilon_{0}$ is the vacuum permittivity, $c$ is the speed of light, and an overdot denotes a derivative with respect to the lab time $t$.
+The radiation--reaction problem has remained one of the most persistent open questions in classical electrodynamics.
+Whenever a charged particle is accelerated, it emits electromagnetic radiation, and conservation of energy--momentum requires that a recoil force act back on the particle.
+A consistent equation of motion that captures this recoil has, however, proven elusive for more than a century.
+The earliest formulations, due to Abraham and Lorentz, led to the well-known Abraham--Lorentz (AL) equation.
+Dirac subsequently extended this to a fully covariant form, now known as the Abraham--Lorentz--Dirac (ALD) equation \citep{PAMDirac1938}.
+While conceptually appealing, the ALD dynamics exhibits two notorious pathologies: \emph{runaway solutions}, in which a particle accelerates indefinitely without external force, and \emph{pre-acceleration}, in which the charge responds before the applied force is present.
+These features are widely regarded as unphysical, and they cast doubt on the adequacy of ALD as a fundamental description \citep{Rohrlich2007,Griffiths2012,Klepikov1985,Spohn2004}.

-By replacing $\dot{\mathbf{a}}$ with $\dot{\mathbf{a}}^{L}$, the derivative of the Lorentz acceleration, Landau and Lifshitz obtained a practical second-order law that has become widely used \citep{Landau1989,Jackson2021}.
-For detailed reviews of these derivations and their limitations, see Refs. \citep{Rohrlich2007,Spohn2004}.
+A pragmatic alternative was developed by Landau and Lifshitz (LL) \citep{Landau1989}, who eliminated the problematic higher-derivative term by reducing the order of the ALD equation.
+Their prescription replaces the derivative of the acceleration with the derivative of the Lorentz force, resulting in a second-order law that avoids both runaways and pre-acceleration.
+The LL equation has since become the standard tool in plasma and laser physics \citep{DiPiazza2012,Gonoskov2022,Kravets2013}, and is consistent with all experimental tests so far, provided that radiation reaction is a small perturbation to the external force.
+Nevertheless, the LL equation is not derived from first principles, but rather as an approximation, and its physical interpretation relies on the introduction of the so-called Schott energy.
+This near-field energy acts as a hidden reservoir that ensures overall conservation, but it lacks direct observability and leaves the physical mechanism obscure \citep{Spohn2000,Ford1991}.